-Welcome to Love, Learn, and Play for Middle Grades

-This curriculum consists of over twenty-five activities designed to allow students to explore the concepts of Love, Learn, and Play as a framework for lifelong flourishing.
+Welcome to Love, Learn, and Play (LLP) for upper grades.
+This curriculum consists of thirty activities designed to allow students to explore the concepts of Love, Learn, and Play as a framework for lifelong flourishing.

 The activities may be used in order as a daily practice.
-Each is designed to take about 45 minutes to complete.
+Each is designed to take about 45 minutes to complete; some of them may be enhanced by assigning homework.
 Or, teachers may use them as stand-alone activities.
 Note that the final activity in each of the three sections (Love, Learn, and Play) is designed to reflect on the learning from the entire section.
 This is critical for reinforcing the concepts when the curriculum is used in its entirety, but these are not good as stand-alone lessons.